XiaoXiao-Woo/PanCollection/README.md

 > python setup.py develop

 **Step1.**
-Download datasets (WorldView-3, QuickBird, GaoFen2, WorldView2) from the [homepage](https://liangjiandeng.github.io/PanCollection.html).
+* Download datasets (WorldView-3, QuickBird, GaoFen2, WorldView2) from the [homepage](https://liangjiandeng.github.io/PanCollection.html).
 Put it with the following format.

+* Verify the dataset path in `PanCollection/UDL/Basis/option.py`, or you can print the output of `run_pansharpening.py`, then set __cfg.data_dir__ to your dataset path.

 ```
 |-$ROOT/Datasets